zoicware/ZOICWARE/UpdateNotes.md

 	- legacy debloat options will be under "debloat presets"

 	- NOTE: Locked Packages may break some features when removed use with caution
-	- NOTE: the extra debloat options are apart of the debloat presets
+	- NOTE: the extra debloat options are a part of the debloat presets
 	- NOTE: some appx packages are excluded from the list to preserve os functionality

 --------------------------------------------------------------------------------------------------